In this section

 Your baby can go home when he or she is eating and tolerating enough food to allow growth and weight gain.
 A typical baby with gastroschisis will be in the NICU for approximately 6 to 12 weeks.
 A lot of this time will be spent working with him or her on learning to eat.
 There are speech therapists available to assist in encouraging him or her to take a bottle and lactation consultants to help with breastfeeding.

 About 10 percent of babies with gastroschisis will have complications such as blockages of the intestine or an inability to eat by mouth.
 These complications may require additional surgery.
 If your baby needs additional surgeries, he or she may have a prolonged stay.

 What is my baby's long-term prognosis?

-We do not expect your baby to need any special care once you go home.
+Overall, children born with gastroschisis have an excellent prognosis.
+At Children's Hospital of Wisconsin, the survival rate for babies treated for gastroschisis is 100%.* We do not expect your baby to need any special care once you go home.
 He or she may go home on medications to prevent and treat acid reflux and will likely remain on these medications for the first few months after discharge.
 Your baby's pediatric surgeon and your regular pediatrician will offer the necessary follow-up care.